TaylorVellios/PokemonSQL/README.md

 To create a local relational database of Pokemon data using Python-BS4 and Pandas for ETL in coordination with SQLAlchemy and Psycopg2 to communicate with pgAdmin.</br>

 This point of this project is to take a look at how much data manipulation is necessary to create a functioning relational system with Pokemon data.</br>
+Finally, where a relational system isn't viable, what should be used?

 ## Dependencies
 | Python Library | Install |